ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 We choose the household that people move into at random.
    In reality, certain households are probably much more likely to have someone move into them, and this will be highly correlated with the relationship of that person.
 #.
+Selected relationships for non-reference-person movers may not be logically consistent with age,
-Our approach will sometimes create impossible situations, such as someone
-   moving with relationship 'child' or 'grandchild' into a household where the reference person is younger than them.
+   such as someone moving with a child or grandchild relationship into a household where the reference person is younger than them.
+#.
+Selected relationships for non-reference-person movers may not be logically consistent with previous
+   relationships or tracked parent IDs in the simulation.
+   For example, someone may move out of a household where they have two parents (according to relationship and/or tracked parent IDs), into a different household and still be assigned the "Biological child" relationship.
 #.
 We do not have information about the sorts of living arrangements that people
    move out of.
    Current living arrangement will be correlated with moving only through demographics.